 - 15 - 60% for coal

-Due to technology improvements, Patterson-Kelley will introduce 10:1 turndown capabilities for the first time during 2019.
+Due to technology improvements, Patterson-Kelley introduced 10:1 mechanical turndown capabilities for the first time during March 2019.
 Patterson-Kelley has achieved higher turndown with a unique process that allows the gas valves to reliably turn down without adding large amounts of excess air, resulting in flexibility and efficiency.
 This method delivers a 10:1 turndown rate while preserving the dewpoint of a 5:1 turndown rate, which helps maintain high condensation levels.
 This higher turndown capability will provide designers the ability to match input to building loads without sacrificing reliability.
 No more nuisance flame failures that have traditionally plagued high turndown boilers.

 Machines 2016, 4(2), 10; doi:10.3390/machines4020010